Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

 We evaluated the proposed simulation framework on a \textsc{Sum-of-Subset} verifier implemented as a fixed-state Turing machine.
 Due to the large constant factors induced by the number of states, auxiliary symbols, and verification-driven edge extensions, the experiments were intentionally restricted to relatively small instances.
-For \textsc{Sum-of-Subset}, we tested instances with target sums ranging from the low tens up to the forties, and with input sets containing approximately 8--10 elements encoded in decimal.
-Certificate lengths ranged from approximately 25 to 28 decimal digits, with values separated by spaces and terminated by `;’.”
+For \textsc{Sum-of-Subset}, we tested instances with target sums ranging from 22 up to 175, and with input sets containing about 10 elements encoded in decimal of instance length up to 35.
+Certificate lengths ranged from 23 to 27 decimal digits.

-Across all tested instances, the simulator produced results consistent with the ground truth: instances admitting a valid subset sum were accepted, while instances without a valid solution were rejected.
-Representative executions include both fast-terminating cases (e.g., under one second for small feasible graphs) and significantly slower cases requiring several hours of computation.
+Across all tested instances, the simulator produced results consistent with the ground truth: instances with a valid subset sum were accepted, while those without a valid solution were rejected.
+Representative executions include both fast-terminating cases (e.g., a few seconds for simple instances) and slower cases requiring several minutes of computation.

-The size of the generated feasible graph varied substantially across inputs.
-In smaller accepting instances, the total number of extended edges remained on the order of $10^3$, whereas harder instances produced feasible graphs with over $3\times 10^4$ edges.
-Similarly, the number of verified candidate edges and pruned walks increased sharply in more complex cases, reflecting the branching behavior of the verification-driven edge extension process.
+The size of the generated footmark graph varied substantially across inputs.
+Over all the tested instances, the total number of extended edges remained at most $1.8 \times 10^4$, which is significantly lower than the polynomial bound $(|Q||\Gamma|h)^2 w$, where $|Q|=75$, $|\Gamma|=28$, $h=2m$, and $w=n+m+1$ for instance length $n$ and certificate length $m$.
+The number of verified candidate edges and pruned walks increased for more complex inputs, reflecting the complex topology arising from the branching behavior of the verification-driven edge extension process.

-Despite this variability, the average length of maximal computation walks remained relatively stable across instances, typically between approximately $55$ and $75$ steps.
+Despite this variability, the average length of maximal computation walks remained relatively stable across instances, typically between approximately $56$ and $108$ steps.
 This suggests that the dominant cost arises not from individual walk lengths, but from the number of candidate walks that must be explored and verified.

+Since the edges extended by computation walk verification and the number of pruned walks are relatively high (except for $S_3$ and $S_4$), the running time scales with the verification overhead even for relatively short input instances.
+Furthermore, the majority of edges were generated through direct edge extension, leading to a significant practical speedup in the simulation.
+Most importantly, the retry count remained at 0 across all simulations.
+Consequently, the ratio $r_I = N_{\text{r-cand}} / N_{\text{total}}^2$ was zero, confirming the efficiency of the framework in navigating the footmark graph for \textsc{Sum-of-Subset}.